New Risk/Uncertainty/

 - AI Board and C-Suite Governance Strategy

-Alignment with SEC Cybersecurity Rule - Human Capital Brain Trust Risk Issues
+Alignment with SEC Cybersecurity Rule - Human Capital Brain Trust/Keyman Risk Issues

 - Analysis of Public Policy-Political Dimensions and Trust Liabilities